 Attention researchers!
-The History Desk and Archives manned by historian Steve Staiger is now at its temporary site in room H-5 at Cubberley, 4000 Middlefield Road.
+The History Desk and Guy Miller Archives manned by historian Steve Staiger has moved to room K-7 at Cubberley, 4000 Middlefield Road.
 Steve's hours remain the same, Tuesdays from 4 to 8 p.m. and Thursdays from 1 to 5 p.m.

 The Palo Alto Inventory of Historic Buildings was initiated in 1979 with the goal of identifying historic or unique buildings.
 There are four categories ranging from contributing to exceptional.
 Properties are listed alphabetically with year of construction.
 If a property is simply identified as "Professorville", that indicates that it is a supporting structure that is not on the Inventory, but is significant because of its location.
 As more information becomes available, it will be added.
 Please contact us if you have information to add to our listings.

 Palo Alto/Stanford Properties on the National Register of Historic Places

 Palo Alto and Stanford University are home to a variety of properties listed on the National Register.
 At this time, Information is most complete for those properties added before 1994, but all properties are listed.

 Criteria for Inclusion

 Local Listings with pictures